 6. Historical Writings

 Many people don’t realize how many historical writings exist and what a great aid they can be to Bible study.
-E-sword offers many reference books modules to download for use on e-sword.
-And StudyLight.org contains many fine works divided into the following categories: Before Christ (BC), Anno Domini (AD), and Church & Denominational History.
+You can download and use many reference book modules on e-sword.
+And StudyLight.org contains many excellent works divided into the following categories: Before Christ (BC), Anno Domini (AD), and Church & Denominational History.
 Two of my favorite historians are Alfred Edersheim and Flavius Josephus.

 7. Bible Maps